Yusuf al-Madani: Yemeni civil war

 Following his dismissal from the Houthi military command, al-Madani was appointed as the vice chairman of the Supreme Security Committee before becoming the committee's chairman, alongside a promotion to general.
 After the Houthis established a governing council in the areas under their control, they named Saleh Ali al-Sammad as its president, in a perceived attempt to convey that al-Madani's role in the group was strictly military and not political.
 However, al-Madani's close relations with Soleimani shielded him from further attempts by the Houthi leadership to weaken his influence in the group.

 He is a member of the command and control structure of the Houthis' Jihad Council, tasked with the role of ensuring efficiency on battlefields, particularly in major offensives.
 In 2015, he became responsible for military and tribal relationships and developing military and ideological influence.
 In 2017, he became commander of the military's Fifth Regional Corps—comprising the areas of Hodeidah, Hajjah, Al Mahwit, and Raymah—where he oversaw the Red Sea coastline and naval activities.
 In Hodeidah, he violated ceasefire provisions set by the Hudaydah Agreement by using military operations to exacerbate the humanitarian crisis and use it as a continual source of pressure against the Saudi-led coalition.

 He led an offensive to seize control of Marib's energy resources in 2021 that was thwarted by the Yemeni army, resulting in heavy casualties.
 However, it strengthened the group's presence in several of the governorate's districts.
 He later oversaw Houthi naval attacks during the Red Sea crisis.

 On 16 October 2025, he was appointed as the Houthi military chief of staff after his predecessor, Muhammad Abd al-Karim al-Ghamari, was killed by an Israeli airstrike in August.
 Political analyst Baraa Shiban said that al-Madani could be a possible successor to Abdul-Malik al-Houthi in the event of his death.

+During the September 2026 Yemen offensives, al-Madani was reportedly stationed in Al-Hudaydah Governorate to oversee the Houthi offensive on Yemen's west coast.